rsms/colang/docs-src/etc/arrays.md

 ```

 Slicing works on all kinds of arrays.
-Slicing a fixed-size array does not copy it but yields a reference
-with a pointer to the array memory, number of valid entries (length)
-and the capacity of the underlying array.

 An array reference `&[T]` or `mut&[T]`  is represented at runtime as
 a structure with the following fields: